The purpose of any resume is to make you appear professional, educated, and good at what you do.

 By including all of this information and presenting it in a perfectly written and formatted resume you will be making a good confident first impression upon your potential employers.

-That first impression is what will get your more interviews where you are given the opportunity to convince the employer to hire you.
+That first impression is what will get you more interviews where you are given the opportunity to convince the employer to hire you.

 If you leave out the above medical assisting resume essentials, then you won’t make a very good first impression and will likely miss out on interviews and job opportunities.